parkie0517/SemanticKITTI-MultiFrameGeneration/README.md

-# SemanticKITTI-MultiFrameGeneration
+# SemanticKITTI-MultiFrameFusion

-## What is the purpose of this repository?!
+## What is the purpose of this repository?
 This repository is used to <u>**generate MultiFrame semantic-KITTI Dataset**</u>, especially for the <u>**Semantic Scene Completion (SSC) Task**</u>.

 ## Visualization Result